smithmd/IEE-Elective-Picker/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+##### Production Build

+`ng build --prod --output-hashing=none`

+`--prod` sets the build into production mode, which strips out all dev libraries.

+`--output-hashing=none` makes the file names not have any hashed character sequences so we can refer to them nicely in the static resource bundles.

 ## Running unit tests